Register and feature your shop

 - Answer customer reviews

-- Edit your shop and company info
+- Edit your shop info

 - Name what methods of payment your shop is using